upper waypoint

 Please try again

-There have now been 27 confirmed human cases of bird flu in the state, according to CDPH — all of which were from direct contact with infected cattle.
-Since April 2024, the Centers for Disease Control and Prevention (CDC) has confirmed 53 bird flu infections nationwide.
+Since April 2024, the Centers for Disease Control and Prevention (CDC) has confirmed 61 bird flu infections among humans nationwide.

 What is bird flu?

 The number of infected cattle herds across the country continues to grow.
-The Department of Agriculture (USDA) has confirmed infected cattle in 505 dairy herds in 15 U.S. states since March.
+Since March, the Department of Agriculture (USDA) has confirmed more than 800 infections among dairy herds across 16 U.S. states, the majority in California.

 “The concern about H5N1 has always been there,” said Dr. Jennifer Nuzzo, professor of epidemiology and director of the Pandemic Center at the Brown University School of Public Health.
 “But in the last couple of years, [the virus] started doing things that have been a bit unusual.”